 The country is a party to the International Covenant on Civil and Political Rights.

 The government continued to limit the number of long-term foreign missionaries to 35 per registered religious group.
-Missionaries in excess of the 35 individuals could remain in the country for a maximum of 30 days.
-IRO members continued to state the government equitably applied the law; however, some international religious groups continued to state more than 35 missionaries could remain in the country if they affiliated with more than one registered group, including nonprofit groups and charities.
-The IRO’s former president, a Hindu, said the law continued to constrain Hindus, who had few missionaries but wanted them to stay longer than the three-year legal limit.
+Missionaries in excess of the 35 individuals allowed could remain in the country for a maximum of 30 days.
+IRO members said the government equitably applied the law.
+Some international religious groups, however, said more than 35 missionaries could remain in the country if they affiliated with more than one registered group, including nonprofit groups and charities.
 According to the president of the IRO, religious institutions could apply to extend the stay of their missionaries, but there was no guarantee of approval.